attackingzcash/attackingzcash.github.io/README.md

 # Attacking Zcash Protocol For Fun And Profit

-This website is dedicated to documenting attacks and defenses in Zcash Protocol and to start the fun, we have a brand new whitepaper!
+This website is dedicated to documenting attacks and defenses in Zcash Protocol and to start the fun, we have a brand new <a href="/papers/attacking-zcash-for-fun-and-profit.pdf">whitepaper</a>!

 ## Attacking Zcash Newsletter